panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 2. Iterable and iterator interfaces

-> An object is *Iterable* when it conforms to [iterable protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterable).
+> An object is *Iterable* when it conforms to `Iterable` interface.

-The iterable protocol requires the iterable object to contain a special method [`Symbol.iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) and value as a function that returns an iterator object.
+The `Iterable` interface requires the object to contain a method [`Symbol.iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) that must return an *Iterator* object.

 ```javascript
 interface Iterable {